GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-juniper-srx/index.md

 When you use static routing, GCP gives you an option to customize route priority if there are multiple routes with the same prefix length.
 To enable symmetric traffic flow, make sure that you set the priority of your secondary GCP tunnel to a higher value than the primary tunnel.
 (The default priority is 1000.)
-To define the route priority, run the following command.
+To define the route priority, run the command below.

 Note the following:

--  Make sure you've set environment variables as described in the [appendix](#appendix-using-gcloud-commands).
+-   Make sure that you've set environment variables as described in the [appendix](#appendix-using-gcloud-commands).
--  For `[PRIORITY]` use an appropriate priority value, such as `2000`.
+-   For `[PRIORITY]`, use an appropriate priority value, such as `2000`.

         gcloud compute routes create $ROUTE_NAME \
             --project $PROJECT_NAME \